Neforio-o/RemembMe/README.md

 # RemembMe (x64)
-This application is designed to simplify the creation of screenshots.
+This app is designed to simplify your lives.
 Do you often have situations where you need to extract text from an image?
-I have it all the time!
-Therefore, if necessary, use it!
+It happens to me all the time!
+Therefore, if necessary, use this application, it is easy to use and does not require any special knowledge!

 The application starts immediately in the tray, where you will also find the settings!